-Interested in current international relations and media issues?
+Interested in current international relations or human rights or media issues?

 Want to gain experience in any or both of these fields by working for a non-governmental organisation?